Construction of continuum from a discrete surface by its iterated subdivisions: Preliminaries

 for any $v\in V$, and $E_{v}=\{e_{v,1},e_{v,2},e_{v,3}\}$. \end{prop} The equation (\ref{balancing}) is called the \emph{balancing condition}, and plays an important role later on. \begin{prop}[\!\!{\cite[Proposition 3.16]{Kotani-Naito-Omori}}] Let $F\colon X \to \R^3$ be a discrete harmonic surface with respect to the weight $m$, for $v\in V$ and $E_{v}=\{e_1,e_2,e_3\}$, the Gauss curvature $K(\v{v})$ and the mean curvature $H(\v{v})$ are respectively given by

-where $m_i=m(e_i)$, $(i,\,j,\,k)$ is the alternate of $(1,\,2,\,3)$. \end{prop} By Proposition \ref{prop-a}, we notice that a discrete harmonic surface may not be minimal.
-The following theorem provides a sufficient condition for a discrete harmonic surface which has vanished mean curvature at each vertex. \begin{thm}[\!\!{\cite[Theorem 3.17]{Kotani-Naito-Omori}}] A discrete harmonic surface $\Phi\colon X \to \R^3$ is minimal if for any $v\in V$ and $E_{v}=\{e_1,e_2,e_3\}$
+where $m_i=m(e_i)$ and $(i,\,j,\,k)$ are the permutations of $(1,\,2,\,3)$. \end{prop} By Proposition \ref{prop-a}, we notice that a discrete harmonic surface may not be minimal.
+The following theorem provides a sufficient condition for a discrete harmonic surface which has vanishing mean curvature at each vertex. \begin{thm}[\!\!{\cite[Theorem 3.17]{Kotani-Naito-Omori}}] A discrete harmonic surface $\Phi\colon X \to \R^3$ is minimal if for any $v\in V$ and $E_{v}=\{e_1,e_2,e_3\}$

 In particular, if $m\colon E \to \R_{+}$ is constant, the equation above is equivalent to

 \end{thm}